 From Flores, the essential part is booking the shuttle.
 It cost 75 Quetzales for a return trip.
 Beware, the shuttle can be crowded and somehow an uncomfortable journey for more than one hour.

-To be aware: it is a massive park located in the jungle, but there were options; going on a guided tour or going on your own.
+To be aware: it is a massive park located in the jungle, but there are options; going on a guided tour or going on your own.
 The choices are yours!
 We did it on our own.

-What to bring when visiting the park?
+What to bring if visiting Tikal park

 Where To Stay In Flores